 Yankees vs Mariners Odds, Spread, and Total

-Two American League division leaders square off tonight in Seattle as the New York Yankees (23-17) and Seattle Mariners (22-17) kick off a three-game series at T-Mobile Park.
-First pitch…
+Following a two-homer night from Trent Grisham, the New York Yankees (24–17) and Seattle Mariners (22–18) continue their three-game series tonight at T-Mobile Park, with first pitch scheduled for 9:40…

-Two American League division leaders square off tonight in Seattle as the New York Yankees (23-17) and Seattle Mariners (22-17) kick off a three-game series at T-Mobile Park.
-First pitch is set for 9:40 EST.
+Following a two-homer night from Trent Grisham, the New York Yankees (24–17) and Seattle Mariners (22–18) continue their three-game series tonight at T-Mobile Park, with first pitch scheduled for 9:40 p.m.
+EST.

-The Yankees enter the series after a 12–2 victory over the Oakland Athletics on Sunday, highlighted by Aaron Judge's four-hit performance.
-The Mariners, meanwhile, fell to the Toronto Blue Jays in a three-game sweep over the weekend, ending with a 9–1 loss on Sunday.
+The Yankees took the opener yesterday with an 11–5 victory, featuring a six-run fifth inning but perhaps losing Oswaldo Cabrera for extended time.
+The third baseman left the field in an ambulance after seemingly injuring his left leg on an awkward-looking slide in the ninth inning.

+Seattle will start right-hander Bryan Woo (4–1, 3.25 ERA) tonight.
+Woo has struck out 44 batters in 44.1 innings but gave up five runs in his last start against the Athletics.

+New York will send out left-hander Max Fried (6–0, 1.05 ERA), who has made it through the seventh inning in three of five starts this year.
+Last week against the San Diego Padres, he gave up one run in seven innings.

-Judge leads the Yankees offense, batting .409 with 14 home runs and 39 RBIs.
-For the Mariners, Cal Raleigh has hit 12 home runs and driven in 25 RBIs, while Jorge Polanco is batting .327 with 9 home runs and 28 RBIs.
+New York leads the American League with 74 home runs this season, with 14 coming off the bat of Aaron Judge.
+For the Mariners, Cal Raleigh has hit 13 home runs and driven in 27 RBIs, while Jorge Polanco is batting .327 with 10 home runs and 29 RBIs.

 Spread